StarStruck season 6: Final Judgment

-The special guest, Alden Richards sang Bryan White's God Gave Me You, followed by a dance number with the avengers.
-Before the final results, the council member and Regine Velasquez-Alcasid sang Miley Cyrus’s The Climb.
+The special guest, Alden Richards sang Bryan White’s God Gave Me You, followed by a dance number with the avengers.
+Before the final results, the council members and Regine Velasquez-Alcasid sang Miley Cyrus’s The Climb.

-While the ultimate final four walks through the stage.
-Elyson De Dios and Ayra Mariano received P250,000 pesos each, were awarded by brand Manager of Lewis & Pearl, Ms. Valerie Tan as the sensational couple of this said product.
+Elyson De Dios and Ayra Mariano received P250,000 pesos each awarded by brand Manager of Lewis & Pearl, Ms. Valerie Tan as the sensational couple of this said product.

-Announcement come, Klea Pineda of Caloocan is the Ultimate Female Survivor and Migo Adecer of Mandaluyong is the Ultimate Male Survivor were proclaimed as the Ultimate Survivors, each of them will received P1,000,000 pesos each plus and five year an exclusive management contract from GMA Network a house and lot from Camella Homes worth P2,000,000 pesos each.
+Klea Pineda of Caloocan is the Ultimate Female Survivor and Migo Adecer of Mandaluyong is the Ultimate Male Survivor were proclaimed as the Ultimate Survivors, each of them will receive P1,000,000 pesos each plus and a five-year exclusive management contract from GMA Network a house and lot from Camella Homes worth P2,000,000 pesos each.
 And will join the cast of the upcoming telefantasya, Encantadia.

 While, Ayra Mariano of Paombong, Bulacan is the First Princess and Elyson De Dios of Liloan, Cebu is the First Prince were proclaimed as the Runners-up, each of them received P200,000 pesos, each plus and an exclusive management contract from the network.
 The StarStruck Avengers (the losing contestants) also received an exclusive contract from the network.